ad4defender-create/code1/README.md

 3. View the saved file
 4. Fetch the URL from the file

-winner: if you visit the url and tell me in chat i am done then you are winner ,, after this completion i will cross veryify your challange completed sucsussfully or not
+winner: if you visit the url and get an succes responce from that url then tell me in chat i am done then you are winner ,, after this completion i will cross veryify your challange completed sucsussfully or not